aciccarello/ciccarello.me/_posts/links/2023-08-01-send-a-friend-a-webmention-day-reply.md

 ---

 You're very welcome.
 It's great seeing your site come together!
-You'll have to come down to southern California if you want to pet our little fur ball.
+You'll have to come down to Southern California if you want to pet our little fur ball.